yMahmodui/CMSProject/README.md

         Update-Database
 ```
 - - run project

+ You can login as a admin with (userName:admin@localhost.com ----Password:password) to access list of users
 Now you can test the project and enjoy it!

 Connect Angular project to backend in order to fetch post